• Home

 Hiring a car

 Unless you’re based near or in South Dakota, I’m going to make a wild assumption that you’re going to want to hire a car.
-(I’m smart, aren’t I)
+(I’m smart like that!)

 I’ve used Hertz in multiple countries and I’ve always found them reliable, good value for money and to have a good choice of cars.
 When we picked up our car in Denver, we looked at three different cars as we weren’t sure if they’d have enough boot (“trunk” for the Americans here) space for our suitcases.